Author: TCR Staff

 What exactly is standards-based learning?
 The term refers to instruction, grading, and assessment based on students demonstrating an understanding of the skills and knowledge they are expected to learn in each grade.
 Schools and districts determine goals of each grade level and subject at that grade level, (often based on state standards), and teachers determine how to teach students so they achieve those goals and expectations.

 For parents, we understand that you may be concerned about keeping your child up to grade level given the unusual circumstances of the school year.
 That’s why we put together Learning Together sets.
 They include products that focus on essential standards-based, grade-level skills and provide daily practice to supplement classroom instruction.
 Plus, they are easy to use and require very little supervision, allowing children to learn and review independently.
-Below are five tips to help you incorporate these kits into your child’s learning day without making more work for you, if you would like to go to medical school, then you could always try medicine summer school.
+Below are five tips to help you incorporate these kits into your child’s learning day without making more work for you.

 2. Check your child’s coursework, (either online or what they bring home from school) and see what topics they are being introduced to in each subject.
 (Often the teacher will address which standards are being taught and list them somewhere in the classroom or online.)
 You can then peruse the activities in the various books of the Learning Together set and find some to match/reinforce what is being taught in class.